Micheál Carrigy: Political career

 Carrigy stood unsuccessfully in Longford–Westmeath at the 2020 general election; he won 11.2% of first preference votes and finished sixth.

-Carrigy was elected to Seanad Éireann in 2020 as a Senator for the Industrial and Commercial Panel.
-Colin Dalton was co-opted to Carrigy's seat on Longford County Council following his election to the Seanad.
+At the 2020 Seanad election, Carrigy was elected to the 26th Seanad on the Industrial and Commercial Panel.

+In 2024, Carrigy was elected as a TD for the expanded Longford–Westmeath constituency, with 11.5% of first preference votes.
+He was subsequently elected as chair of the Fine Gael Parliamentary Party.
+He was also appointed Cathaoirleach of the Committee on Housing, Local Government and Heritage.

 Personal life

 Carrigy lives in Ballinalee, County Longford, with his wife Una and their three children.